-A snack bar serves refreshments include hot dogs, sandwiches, chips, soda, alcoholic beverages and more.
-Their Whale Tail Guarantee means that if you don’t spot a whale during your tour, you may join another tour for free.
+A snack bar serves refreshments, including hot dogs, sandwiches, chips, soda, alcoholic beverages, and more.
+Their Whale Tail Guarantee means that you may join another tour for free if you don’t spot a whale during your tour.

 Next Level Sailing’s Yacht America